OCodeJK/CSIT314_Macs/README.md

 entity: Contains all the entity related file

-template: contains all the html files to be rendered (CSS included)
+template: contains all the html files to be rendered

 static: contains all the relevant css files for our templates